 Vehicular Manslaughter

-What Should I Do If I’m Charged with Homicide in Shelby County, MO?
+What Do I Do If I’m Accused Of Homicide in Shelby County, MO?

 If you’re accused of homicide in Shelby County, MO, it is a serious matter.
 Knowing what to do after being questioned, arrested, or indicted is crucial, and our skilled Shelby County, MO homicide legal team suggests you take the following steps:

-- Do Not Say Anything: When police say “Anything you say can and will be used against you in a court of law” while reading you your Miranda rights, take that seriously.
-Making an ill-timed statement during an investigation could sway the case against you and offer prosecutors evidence to demonstrate your guilt.
+- Do Not Say Anything: When police advise you that “Anything you say can and will be used against you in a court of law” as they read your Miranda rights, believe them.
+Making statements during an investigation could sway the case against you and offer prosecutors evidence to demonstrate your guilt.
 It’s essential to have a skilled criminal defense lawyer in Shelby County, MO who can help you navigate this situation and articulate your side appropriately.

-- Remember You Are Presumed Innocent: Sadly, in this day and age, simply being accused of a crime automatically makes you guilty in the minds of many people.
-This perception can significantly impact your mental health and lead to decisions you would not normally make.
-Thankfully, your Combs Waterkotte Shelby County, MO homicide lawyer understands what you are going through.
+- Acknowledge Your Presumption of Innocence: Sadly, in this day and age, being accused of a crime can lead many to presume your guilty.
+This stigma can negatively affect your mental health and lead you to consider actions you might not otherwise contemplate.
+Fortunately, your Combs Waterkotte Shelby County, MO homicide lawyer understands your situation and is here to help you find clarity and strength during this difficult time.

 Shelby County Resources